Max Hayward: Biography

 After schooling in London and Liverpool, Hayward went to Magdalen College, Oxford in 1942 on a scholarship to study German.
 He soon dropped German for Russian, graduating with a first-class degree in 1945.
 He remained in Oxford for two more years before being proposed by Isaiah Berlin for a scheme for young scholars to be attached to the British Embassy in Moscow.
 He instead opted to study in 1946–7 at Charles University of Prague.
-The British Foreign Office then appointed him to the Moscow embassy and he arrived in September 1947, where he would remain for two years.
-When required to translate for the British ambassador on a visit to Joseph Stalin in the Kremlin, Hayward was too dumb-struck to speak.
+The British Foreign Office then appointed him to a minor post at the Moscow embassy and he arrived in September 1947, where he would remain for two years.
+When required to translate for the British ambassador on a visit to Joseph Stalin in the Kremlin, Hayward was reportedly too dumb-struck to speak.
+As a result of his stay in the Soviet Union during the anti-cosmopolitan campaign, he embarked on a life-long project to promote dissident Soviet writers, particularly those of Jewish descent, outside the country.

 Returning to Oxford in 1949, Hayward became lecturer in Russian, moving to Leeds University in 1952.
 In 1955 he returned to work at the British Embassy in Moscow, but his posting was cut short.
 In 1956 he was taken on by St Antony's College, Oxford.
-He supervised a number of students who went on to prominent careers, including Strobe Talbott.
+He supervised a number of students who went on to prominent careers, including Strobe Talbott and Sheila Fitzpatrick.
+He co-directed the Russian and East European Centre at St Antony's jointly with Harry Willetts during the 1960s and 1970s.